Tuesday, October 11, 2011

 EQUIVALENCE: Crew feels same downward force (g-force) as Earth surface gravity.

-AShip: Acceleration of vessel is in decimal g.
+NOTE: AShip= Acceleration of vessel in decimal g.

 EXAMPLE: Typical plasma drive for typical Mars profile.